Cadillac de Ville series: Early history

 In 1956, the Series 62 Coupe de Ville was joined by the Series 62 Sedan de Ville, Cadillac's first standard production 4-door hardtop.
 Similarly to the Coupe de Ville, it was also more expensive and more luxuriously trimmed than the standard 4-door Series 62.
-With 41,732 sold, it also easily outsold the Series 62 sedan in its very first year.
-Given their sales success, it was only natural that the Coupe de Ville and Sedan de Ville were moved to their own separate series in 1959, the Series 6300, being joined by a DeVille convertible in 1964.
+With 41,732 sold, it also easily outsold the Series 62 sedan in its first year.
+Given their sales success, the Coupe de Ville and Sedan de Ville were moved to their own separate series in 1959, the Series 6300, being joined by a DeVille convertible in 1964.